Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 In this table we can see the input file, the format of the file, the type of sequence and other statistics.

+Using this table of statistics, answer the questions below.
 > ## Exercise X: Looking at basic statistics
-> Using the statistics produced by seqkit stats
 > a) How many contigs are in this assembly?
 > b) How many bases in total have been assembled?
 > c) What is the shortest and longest contig produced by this assembly?
 >> ## Solution
->> a) From `num_seqs` we can see that this assembly is made up of 146 contigs
+>> a) From `num_seqs` we can see that this assembly is made up of 146 contigs - a contig
 >> b) Looking at `sum_length` we can see that the assembly is 14,953,273bp in total (almost 15 million bp!)
 >> c) From `min_length` we can see the shortest contig is 3,164bp and from `max_length` the longest contig is 6,068,630bp
 > {: .solution}